 The CapU Writing Centre has developed an array of handouts related to the writing process, which cover topics from essay and academic assignment genres, to research and documentation, to writing mechanics.
 Our English instructors can recommend these handouts in person in the Learning Commons section of the library, and some of them are also available at Writing Resources.

-Writing Centre instructor in-person schedule
+Writing Centre instructor schedule

 The Writing Centre is located in the Learning Commons section of the Library Building on the North Vancouver campus, room LB126.
 During the Summer term, sessions are in-person five days per week with Zoom availability Wednesday.

 All sessions are first come, first served.
 No appointment necessary.